ShrutiSavardekar/ExpediaHotelRecommendation/README.md

 # ExpediaHotelRecommendation
 Team Project for CMPE 256

-We are developing a Hybrid Collaboritive Recommedation for Expedia Hotel
+We are developing a Hybrid Collaborative Recommedation for Expedia Hotel